sandrababovic/mycv/README.md

 This is my first website.
-I have created my resume as responsive website, using HTML5 and CSS3.
+I created my resume as responsive website, using HTML and CSS.